mynameistito/hcc-bin-day/README.md

 ## Disclaimer

-This project is unofficial and is not affiliated with, endorsed by, or supported by Hamilton City Council.
+This project is unofficial and is not affiliated with, endorsed by, supported by, or associated with Hamilton City Council.

-It is provided for convenience only.
-API behavior, availability, and returned collection data may change without notice.
+It is provided independently as a convenience for accessing publicly available collection data.
+API behavior, availability, response formats, and returned data may change without notice.

 ## License